How to Invoice as a CIS Subcontractor: A Step-by-Step UK Guide

 Can I claim back CIS deductions?

 Yes, you can reclaim any overpaid tax through your Self-Assessment tax return at the end of the financial year.
 Ensure you have all Payment and Deduction Statements to support your claim.
+These statements are your evidence of tax already paid, and having them helps streamline the reclaim process.

 How often should I submit invoices?

 Submit invoices according to the payment terms agreed with your contractor.
 Typically, this might be weekly or monthly, but it's crucial to clarify this at the start of the contract.
+Consistent invoicing ensures a steady cash flow and helps maintain a professional relationship with contractors.

 Do CIS deductions apply to materials?

 No, CIS deductions are only applied to the labour portion of your invoice.
 Ensure you separate labour and materials clearly on your invoices.
+Properly categorising these costs ensures that you are not overcharged in deductions and helps in accurate financial reporting.

 What records should I keep?

 Maintain copies of all invoices, Payment and Deduction Statements, and any correspondence with contractors.
 These records are vital for accurate Self-Assessment submissions.
+Keeping detailed and organised records not only helps during tax time but also aids in resolving any disputes that may arise with contractors.

 Ready to get started?